 This contract (@url) sets the sample URL used when checking other contract conditions for this spider.
 This contract is mandatory.
 All callbacks lacking this contract are ignored when running the checks:

 @url url

+'''

-class scrapy.contracts.default.CallbackKeywordArgumentsContract class scrapy.contracts.default.ReturnsContract
+class scrapy.contracts.default.CallbackKeywordArgumentsContract

+'''

-This contract (@cb_kwargs) sets the cb_kwargs attribute for the sample request.
+This contract (@cb\kwargs) sets the cb\kwargs attribute for the sample request.
 It must be a valid JSON dictionary.

-@cb_kwargs {"arg1": "value1", "arg2": "value2", ...}
+@cb\kwargs {"arg1": "value1", "arg2": "value2", ...}